MANOJPATRA1991/ASSIGNMENTS-VM/README.md

     Update OTP-based-verification project's config.py file with the above information.
 18. Install flask_mail with `sudo pip install flask_mail`.
-19. Clone the Email-Verification-System project from [https://github.com/MANOJPATRA1991/Email-Verification-System](https://github.com/MANOJPATRA1991/Email-Verification-System) into the **vagrant** directory.
+19. Clone the Email-Verification-System project from [https://github.com/MANOJPATRA1991/Email-Verification-System](https://github.com/MANOJPATRA1991/Email-Verification-System) with `git clone` command into the **vagrant** directory.
-20. Clone the OTP-based-verification project from [https://github.com/MANOJPATRA1991/OTP-based-verification](https://github.com/MANOJPATRA1991/OTP-based-verification) into the **vagrant** directory.
+20. Clone the OTP-based-verification project from [https://github.com/MANOJPATRA1991/OTP-based-verification](https://github.com/MANOJPATRA1991/OTP-based-verification) with `git clone` command into the **vagrant** directory.
 18. Run each project with `python run.py` from within the respective project directories(i.e., OTP-based-verification and Email-Verification-System).

 ## References